gftdux/daynight_CycleGAN/README.md

 <hr>

-3000 photos in kaist campus and used data augmentation
+3000 photos of kaist campus and used data augmentation